Jaswir/AAAS-Frontend/src/README.md

 ## Run app

 Runs the app in the development mode.
-Excute the below in the root folder of the project.
+Excute as below in the root folder of the project.

 ```bash
 $ npm run dev